 That's the plot right there above also.
 In more detail, Alex, Rachel, Paul, Linda, etc (I don't remember) are all on this oil rig in the middle of the ocean, and they are doing some sort of heroin trade.
 Paul's a big junkie, also a dealer, and no one seems to mind this.
 Linda is his girlfriend I think and Rachel is Alex's girl.
 Some monster is loose though, and at first they are all unsure of course until it's glaringly obvious.
 It leaves slime everywhere a la Alien, and it can shapeshift into whoever it kills, as well as gaining their memories.

 This is one of those movies where, at one point one of the characters watches a video that's basically plot detailing and synopsis.
 In this it's main beefy guy Alex, who watches a video that an old scientist guy made where he explains all about the creature.
 The creature is called Proteus, it's made from a Carcharodon (aka great white shark) and it takes different parts of the peoples personalities as it consumes them.
-Also, it has a weakness to heroin.
+Also, it has a weakness to heroin from injecting it once.
 Okay, stop stop stop.
 At what point did the scientist guys decide to inject their weird shark monster with heroin?!
 Why, how, when would they have possibly tried that??
 That seems illogical at any length.

 The end is like a veritable checklist of action movie cliches: it's raining, there's a countdown until the whole f'in place is going to blow up, there's a guy in a t-shirt who jumps away at the last second before several explosions, there's a helicopter, there's even a stupid joke at the end as well as a unexplained teasing at a sequel (yeah right).
 Why do places like these in movies always have an auto-destruct system?
 What possible use would that have in the day to day life of an oil rig?